They say sitting is the new smoking, which is why so many people are trying to figure out how to improve posture.

 Unfortunately, this keeps your hip flexors shortened for long periods of time.

 The more time you spend sitting, the more likely this is to cause your hip flexors to tighten up and your pelvis to tilt forward.

-Not only is a forward tilting pelvis bad for posture, but this also causes weak core muscles to develop in the abdominal and low back muscles.
+A forward-tilting pelvis is bad for posture and causes weak core muscles to develop in the abdominal and lower back muscles.

 This further aggravates poor posture.

-Squats are the ultimate exercise to build up your glute muscles and get your pelvis properly aligned.
+Squats are the ultimate exercise to build up your glute muscles and align your pelvis properly.

 A lot of women think that squats only work the leg muscles.

 And while they are a great way to build up your quads, squats are also an amazing glute exercise.

 Plus, when doing squats, you must engage your core to maintain the proper form, improving posture.